TL;DR

 3. Hevy

-Best value option with solid free tier and comprehensive features.
+Best value option with a solid free tier and comprehensive features.

 4. JEFIT